InfernoDragon0/miniLoungeMS/README.md

 ![image](https://i.imgur.com/ZRkwCj8.jpg)

 ### Notes
-To run the New Method for Colorful invitation, run ```maininvitation.py```.
+- To run the New Method for Colorful invitation, run ```maininvitation.py```.
 New method may fail the combo from time to time due to incorrect delays (still fixing)

-An OpenCV python script to help with the mini lounge mini games in MS. Note: this uses a non-invasive method.
+- An OpenCV python script to help with the mini lounge mini games in MS. This uses a non-invasive method.
 It uses OpenCV to capture the screen and act upon the current status of the game.

 ### Prerequisites
 - OpenCV2